 There is a huge amount of untapped potential in neurodiversity, which goes well beyond skin-deep differences.

 Beyond the attention to detail that many on the spectrum display, many employers who require creative solutions to problems find it beneficial to hire employees on the autism spectrum.
 Just as those with varying racial and economic backgrounds think differently based on their experiences, neurodiverse individuals think differently because their minds just work differently.
-And if your company relies on new, innovative ideas to keep it moving forward (as most do), it pays to have as many different perspectives on the team as possible.
+And if your company relies on new, innovative ideas to keep it moving forward (as most do), it pays to have as many perspectives on the team as possible.

 People with autism are less apt to look at the world in the same way as neurotypical people and accept the status quo as the best way of doing things.
-They are generally less prone to taking things at face value, which is something great innovators have to actively train themselves not to do.
-They may be better able to see past “packaging” and look at the root of a problem or question without the same kind of emotional bias most neurotypical people have.
+They are less prone to taking things at face value, which is something great innovators have to actively train themselves not to do.
+They may be better able to see past “packaging” and look at the root of a problem or question without the same emotional bias most neurotypical people have.

 Some of the greatest thinkers and innovators in history have subsequently been “diagnosed” with autism.
 Of course, we’ll never know for sure, but many have hypothesized, based on accountings of their personalities and habits, that figures such as Tesla, Einstein, Darwin, Mozart, and Emily Dickinson were all on the autism spectrum.